 This also means the client needs a clear understanding of how annuities work.
-While some prospects and clients may be familiar, you should expect that most people will come in knowing little about, or carry one or more misconceptions about, annuities.
+While some prospects and clients may be familiar, you should expect that most people will come in knowing little about, or carrying one or more misconceptions about, annuities.
 It is the latter that will almost always bring objections to overcome.

 Below are a few examples of annuity misconceptions/objections you might hear from clients, with tips on how to respond.

 Exposure to Market Volatility